wenhongg/starter.django-react/README.md

 ### Things to handle

-1. React Router should be able to handle subpaths correctly e.g. given a subpath /a/b/c/d it routes to the correct
+1. React Router should be able to handle subpaths correctly e.g. given a subpath /a/b/c/d it routes to the correct page
 2. React App must not have any subpaths that conflict with NGINX instructions i.e. /django, /django_static or /media.

 ### For consideration